 What we do

-CP have a policy that we never ‘give up’ on a cat in our care, older cats can be more difficult to re-home and can be in our care for quite some time, sometimes as long as six months.
-A cat can live to a ripe old age, 18 or 19 years plus is not unusual, so a cat of 6 or 7 is still what we would consider a young cat, with a long life ahead of it.
+Cats Protection has a policy that we never give up on a cat in our care.
+Older cats can be more difficult to rehome and can be in our care for quite some time, sometimes as long as six months.
+A cat can live to a ripe old age of 18 or 19 years so a cat of 6 or 7 is still what we would consider a young cat, with a long life ahead of it.

-We advertise cats through various mediums, usually posters in local vets and pet shops, in the local paper and the Internet to find suitable homes for them.
+We promote the cats and kittens in through various mediums, usually posters in local vets and pet shops, in the local newspaper and on the internet including our website and Facebook page.